CasperVector/ADXspress3/README.md

 Backward compatibility for the CARS and QD branches are provided by separate `iocBoot` subdirectories.
-Previous users of them, after putting the calibration files into locations they previously use, should first change into the `ioc*` directory they need (see also the other directories in `iocBoot`), and then use the suitable script (adapt as needed) to start the IOC in the mode they want (if `iocQD*` directories is used, the `xspress3App` below must be replaced with `xspress3AppQD`):
+Previous users of them, after putting the calibration files into locations they previously use, should first change into the `ioc*` directory they need (see also other directories in `iocBoot`), and then use the suitable script (adapt as needed) to start the IOC in the mode they want (if the `iocXsp3QD*` directories are used, the `xspress3App` below must be replaced with `xspress3AppQD`):

     cd /path/to/ADXspress3
     cd iocs/xspress3IOC/iocBoot/iocXsp3CARS